meermustan/react-components/README.md

 `import $ from 'jquery'`

-And futher add this in useEffect and change the className '.fs-demo' according to you want.
+And futher add this in useEffect and change the className `.fs-demo` according to you want.

 <pre>
   var $ = global.jQuery;